-Activity/Function Type and Nature of Personal Data Processed Purpose for Processing Personal Data Article 6 Legal Basis Article 9 Legal Basis Evidence-Based Intervention (EBI) We will collect and process your personal information where we are required to fund specific treatment for you for a particular condition that is not already covered in our contracts with providers.
+Activity/Function Type and Nature of Personal Data Processed Purpose for Processing Personal Data Article 6 Legal Basis Article 9 Legal Basis Data Protection Rights/Requests Where you have contacted us to exercise any of your rights under the General Data Protection Regulation (GDPR), we will use the information that you have provided to verify your identity, locate your personal data, and to assess and respond to your request.
+We will require evidence to prove your identity and entitlement to receive your personal data.
+To fulfil our obligations under GDPR 6(1)(c) - Legal obligation 9(2)(h) - Provision of health systems and services Employment Personal data, including special categories, is processed for the purpose of fulfilment of employment contracts between employees and the ICB.
+This includes, but is not limited to, activity covering payroll, publication of employee declarations of interest, performance management, staff appraisal, training, occupational health and workforce reporting.
+Management of employees 6(1)(b) - Performance of a contract 9(2)(b) - Obligations and rights of the controller in the field of employment Evidence-Based Intervention (EBI) We will collect and process your personal information where we are required to fund specific treatment for you for a particular condition that is not already covered in our contracts with providers.
 This may be called an "Evidence Based Intervention" (EBI).
 Where an application is received from a clinician on your behalf for an EBI procedure or treatment, the EBI team within the ICB will create a case file relating to you with details recorded in a database.
-The information collected will be the minimum needed to support your application and will be provided by the clinician who refers you.
-We will keep personal information relating to EBI applications in line with national guidance on records management as set out in the NHS Records Management Code of Practice.
-For EBI files, we currently retain records for 8 years following conclusion of the application process.
-The clinical professional who first identifies that you may need the treatment will explain to you the information that we need to collect and process in order for us to assess your needs and commission your care, and gain your agreement to proceed with an application.
-To assess your application for treatment not already covered in our contracts with providers 6(1)(e) - Public task 9(2)(h) - Provision of health systems and services
+The information collected will be the minimum needed to To assess your application for treatment not already covered in our contracts with providers 6(1)(e) - Public task 9(2)(h) - Provision of health systems and services